Cancer: Radiation

 Radiation exposure such as ultraviolet radiation and radioactive material is a risk factor for cancer.
 Many non-melanoma skin cancers are due to ultraviolet radiation, mostly from sunlight.
 Sources of ionizing radiation include medical imaging and radon gas.

-Ionizing radiation is not a particularly strong mutagen.
-Residential exposure to radon gas, for example, has similar cancer risks as passive smoking.
+Residential exposure to radon gas has similar cancer risks as passive smoking.
 Radiation is a more potent source of cancer when combined with other cancer-causing agents, such as radon plus tobacco smoke.
-Radiation can cause cancer in most parts of the body, in all animals and at any age.
+Radiation can cause cancer in most parts of the body, and at any age.
 Children are twice as likely to develop radiation-induced leukemia as adults; radiation exposure before birth has ten times the effect.

 Medical use of ionizing radiation is a small but growing source of radiation-induced cancers.
 Ionizing radiation may be used to treat other cancers, but this may, in some cases, induce a second form of cancer.
 It is also used in some kinds of medical imaging.

 Prolonged exposure to ultraviolet radiation from the sun can lead to melanoma and other skin malignancies.
-Clear evidence establishes ultraviolet radiation, especially the non-ionizing medium wave UVB, as the cause of most non-melanoma skin cancers, which are the most common forms of cancer in the world.
+Ultraviolet radiation, especially the non-ionizing medium wave UVB, is the cause of most non-melanoma skin cancers, which are the most common forms of cancer in the world.

 Non-ionizing radio frequency radiation from mobile phones, electric power transmission and other similar sources has been described as a possible carcinogen by the World Health Organization's International Agency for Research on Cancer.
 Evidence, however, has not supported a concern.
-This includes that studies have not found a consistent link between mobile phone radiation and cancer risk.
+There is no demonstrable link between mobile phone radiation and cancer risk.

 Heredity

-The vast majority of cancers are non-hereditary (sporadic).
-Hereditary cancers are primarily caused by an inherited genetic defect.
+Most cancers are non-hereditary (sporadic).
+Hereditary cancers are caused by inherited genetics.
 Less than 0.3% of the population are carriers of a genetic mutation that has a large effect on cancer risk and these cause less than 3–10% of cancer.
 Some of these syndromes include: certain inherited mutations in the genes BRCA1 and BRCA2 with a more than 75% risk of breast cancer and ovarian cancer, and hereditary nonpolyposis colorectal cancer (HNPCC or Lynch syndrome), which is present in about 3% of people with colorectal cancer, among others.

-Statistically for cancers causing most mortality, the relative risk of developing colorectal cancer when a first-degree relative (parent, sibling or child) has been diagnosed with it is about 2.
+The relative risk of developing colorectal cancer (the cancer with the highest mortality) when a first-degree relative (parent, sibling or child) has been diagnosed with it is about 2.
 The corresponding relative risk is 1.5 for lung cancer, and 1.9 for prostate cancer.
 For breast cancer, the relative risk is 1.8 with a first-degree relative having developed it at 50 years of age or older, and 3.3 when the relative developed it when being younger than 50 years of age.

 Taller people have an increased risk of cancer because they have more cells than shorter people.
 Since height is genetically determined to a large extent, taller people have a heritable increase in cancer risk.